grauds/clematis.doc/docs/recipe-book/react/props-and-state.md

 From [React, useState](https://react.dev/reference/react/useState#usestate):
 >
-> initialState: The value you want the state to be initially.
-It can be a value of any type, but there > is a special behavior for functions.
-This argument is ignored after the initial render.
+> initialState: The value you want to initialize the state with.
+> It can be a value of any type, but there > is a special behavior for functions.
+> This argument is ignored after the initial render.